 My husband and I keep a small safe in our house for all of our important papers—from our passports to my son’s birth certificate to our social security cards.
-One afternoon last summer, not long after I had opened the safe to retrieve something, and left the top up, my husband decided to set a full humidifier on top of the open safe—and of course the inevitable happened.
+One afternoon last summer, not long after I had opened the safe to retrieve something and left the top up, my husband decided to set a full humidifier on top of the open safe—and, of course, the inevitable happened.

-After that seminal moment in our marriage, I spent an interesting hour clothes-pinning all of our important documents up on a makeshift clothesline in our bathroom.
+After that seminal moment in our marriage, I spent an interesting hour clothes-pinning all of our important documents upon a makeshift clothesline in our bathroom so they could dry.
 I also started looking into whether our safe was the most secure place to keep all of our documents.

 Safety Deposit Box

 While the movies may have led you to believe that this is where people stash stolen jewelry, hundreds of thousands of dollars in cash, fake passports, and other illicit materials, the fact of the matter is that safety deposit boxes are the best place to store any paperwork that you would have trouble replacing.

 That list of important documents includes birth, marriage, and death certificates, adoption papers, divorce decrees, citizenship records, military records, deeds, titles, wills, and stock and bond certificates.
 All of these items are of vital importance and should be protected against the possibility of fire, flood, or burglary at your home.